webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Probability: measure chance of risk occurring.
   - Impact: how risk will effect business.
   - Scenario Analysis: what-if analysis. brainstorming to find new risk.
+- **Risk: SWOT Analysis**
+  - strategic planning tool used to assess a project's internal and external environment.
+  - SWOT analysis is typically conducted during the Planning phase of the project lifecycle.
+  - Strengths/weakneesses are internal, opportunities/threats external to organization.
+    - Strengths: Positive internal factors that give the project an advantage.
+    - Weaknesses: Negative internal factors that hinder the project's success.
+    - Opportunities: External factors that can be leveraged to benefit the project.
+    - Threats: External factors that could negatively impact the project.
+  - It can be applied to various aspects of a project, including resource allocation, risk management, and stakeholder engagement.
+  - Project managers should consider both quantitative and qualitative factors when performing a SWOT analysis.
+  - The results of a SWOT analysis should be documented and communicated to stakeholders.
 - **Contingency Planning**
   - if initial risk plan fails, fallback plan to mitigate risk.
 - **Transition Plan: Operational Training, Go Live, Operational Handoff, Internal and External Audience**